pyx-project/pyx/manual/color.rst

    *functions* is a dictionary that maps the color components onto given functions.
    E.g. for ``type="rgb"`` this dictionary must have the keys ``"r"``, ``"g"``, and ``"b"``.

+.. class:: class rgbgradient(gradient)

+   This class takes an arbitrary gradient and converts it into one in the RGB color model.
+   This is useful for instance in bitmap output, where only certain color models are supported in Postscript/PDF.

+.. class:: class cmykgradient(gradient)

+   This class takes an arbitrary gradient and converts it into one in the CMYK color mode.
+   This is useful for instance in bitmap output, where only certain color models are supported in Postscript/PDF.

 Transparency